 Unfortunately, though, under-withholding rather than over-withholding is the bane of many married couples.
 The W-4 takes this notorious reality into account with a second worksheet for working couples.
 Based on the income of each spouse, this worksheet walks you through the process of eliminating allowances the other rules say you deserve.

 Although negative allowances may seem like a penalty, this is the IRS's way of trying to accurately match withholding to a couple's tax bill.
 It's possible that claiming zero allowances might still leave you under-withheld.
 Don't worry, the IRS has a solution.
-The W-4 worksheet will show how much extra tax to ask your boss to withhold each payday.
+The W-4 worksheet allows you to specify how much extra money to ask your boss to withhold each payday.

 Filing a revised W-4